 Contact us

-To hear insights from the RSH on the lessons learnt from the first year of regulatory inspections and the importance of having up-to-date stock condition data, register for our next free live webinar, 'Regulator of Social Housing's Lessons Learnt from Landlord Inspections', on Wednesday 9th July 2025.
+To hear insights from the RSH on the lessons learnt from the first year of regulatory inspections and the importance of having up-to-date stock condition data, catch up on our recent webinar, 'Regulator of Social Housing's Lessons Learnt from Landlord Inspections', available on-demand now.

 The Social Housing (Regulation) Act was implemented to provide tenants with increased powers and facilitate swift, fair resolutions to issues.
 STAIRs will contribute to this by ensuring they have access to information about the management of their homes.